Tetcha/FigureShop/readme.md

      - Change password
      - Update user information
 - ### Customer Role Action
-     - Add new booking to cart
+     - Add new product to cart
-     - Booking or cancel in cart
+     - Checkout or cancel in cart
-     - Cancel Booking
+     - Cancel order
-     - Review booking
+     - Review order
-     - Checking booking information
+     - Checking order information
 - ### Admin Role Action
-     - Create new room
+     - Create new product
-     - Update information for a room
+     - Update information for a product
-     - Checkout (2 options ) or cancel booking
+     - Checkout (2 options ) or cancel order
-     - Manage all room
+     - Manage all product
-     - Manage all booking
+     - Manage all order

 ## Technology